innocenceproject/history.innocenceproject.org/README.md

 # When you enter the container it will automatically install jekyll and dependencies, but not build the site.

 # Build the site using jekyll, rebuilding automatically when changes are made.
-bundle exec jekyll build --watch --incremental # Add -V (verbose) for more information how long each build step is taking
+bundle exec jekyll build --watch # Add -V (verbose) for more information how long each build step is taking
 ```

 ### Checking a build from GitHub locally: